aussierobots/ublox_dgnss/PLANNING.md

 ## Technical Considerations

-### JSON Parsing
+### TOML Parsing
-- We will use the nlohmann/json library for JSON parsing
+- We will use the toml11 library for TOML parsing
 - This library is header-only and easy to integrate
+- It provides a similar API to nlohmann/json for easy transition

 ### Parameter Validation
-- The JSON schema will include constraints for parameter validation
+- While TOML doesn't have a standard schema validation system like JSON Schema, we will implement validation in the loader
 - The UbxCfgParameterLoader will validate parameters during loading
+- Custom validation functions will ensure parameter integrity

 ### Backward Compatibility
 - The new system will maintain compatibility with existing parameter names